 Notes

-- Try different fresh herbs: you can add additional herbs to this recipe, try different herbs, or create your own mix!
-Other fresh herbs you could try include basil, mint, or cilantro.
+- Try different fresh herbs.
+Other herbs you could try include fresh basil, fresh mint, fresh dill, or fresh cilantro.

 David says